rom1mouret/domain_identification/README.md

 In this architecture, the state at time T+1 is predicted by two entities.

-- a model or a program called Center that predicts the next state from the current state
+- a model or a program called `Center` that predicts the next state from the current state
-- a feature processor P that predicts the next state from observations alone.
+- a feature processor `P` that predicts the next state from observations alone.

 These two predictions will conflict.
-We resolve conflicts by choosing the domain hypothesis under which P agrees the most with Center, typically by minimizing the distance between Center’s prediction and P’s prediction under the constraint that Center’s prediction is fixed.
+We resolve conflicts by choosing the domain hypothesis under which `P` agrees the most with `Center`, typically by minimizing the distance between Center’s prediction and P’s prediction under the constraint that Center’s prediction is fixed.

-As a special case of this architecture, we will build P as a collection of non-overlapping neural networks P[1], P[2]…P[n].
+As a special case of this architecture, we will build `P` as a collection of non-overlapping neural networks P[1], P[2]…P[n].
 Each neural network is trained to process a different domain.
 While this simplifies the training algorithm and allows the system to instantiate domain-specialized networks, it is memory inefficient and misses on the opportunity to mutualize knowledge between domains.